Can You Believe It’s February Already?

 Seeing the SIZE of the wheels next to the Proto48 truck explains it all for me.
 I know why I model in Proto48.

-The funny thing is, most Proto48’ers look down on the truck in the photo.
+The funny thing is, most Proto48’ers look down their nose at the truck in the photo.
 It is a Red Caboose truck with no brake shoes and NWSL Proto48 wheelsets with no back of wheel detail installed.
 All that being said, the truck still looks great next to the three rail wheels and it rolls almost as good as the expensive trucks with roller-bearings on each axel.

 You mileage may vary, and that’s fine.
 Enjoy the hobby.